 - Refusing to provide a recorded statement to the insurance company; and

 - Following your doctor’s orders.

 Discuss Your Claim with a Personal Injury Attorney in Rapid City

 If you were seriously hurt through no fault of your own, contact Beardsley, Jensen & Lee, PLLC to determine the most strategic way to proceed.
 We have recovered more than $15 million in successful settlements and trial verdicts on behalf of our clients.
-Call (605) 250-1242 or fill out our Contact Form to schedule a free consultation with a personal injury lawyer in Rapid City.
+Call (605) 777-7466 or fill out our contact form to schedule a free consultation with a personal injury lawyer in Rapid City.